LEGAL NOTICE & WEBSITE CHARTER

 Rules of use and personal data

 The website publisher of the website accessible with the URL www.agilit.law (hereinafter, the “website”) is a business law firm.
-The purpose of the site is to provide users (i.e. any person who visits or uses the site) with information on the firm, its team, its fields of expertise and recent developments (events, publications etc.).
+The purpose of the site is to provide users (i.e., any person who visits or uses the site) with information on the firm, its team, its fields of expertise and its news (events, publications etc.).

 The website also offers functionalities allowing users to contact the firm (contact request, spontaneous application or response to an offer for a job / collaboration / internship etc.), or to subscribe to the newsletter.

-The website does not market products or services online.
+The website does not sell products or services online.

 2. Purpose